 This course is the ground school for the Commercial Pilot Certificate and Multi-Engine Rating.
-It includes routine flight operational procedures and prepares the student for multi-engine aircraft flight.
-Completion of this course will allow students to qualify for the written FAA exam to obtain a Multi-Engine Commercial Pilot Certificate.
-Prerequisites: AVN 202 Private Pilot Instrument Flight II, valid VFR and IFR Private Pilot's Certificates, and a valid third-class medical certificate.
+It includes routine flight operational procedures, prepares the student for complex and multi-engine aircraft.
+It expands on concepts from previous courses and prepares the student to enter the career field in aviation.
+Completion of this course will allow students to qualify for the written FAA exam to obtain a multi-Engine Commercial Pilot Certificate.
+Prerequisite: AVN 200 Introduction to Weather/Instrument Flight.
 Offered as needed.